 At the end of the study, by increasing step rate, the gait retraining program had reduced the peak braking force by an average of 15 percent.
 This matches findings from other research, specifically that increasing stride rate decreases the forces on the body when running.
 One in particular found that increasing step rate reduced the peak force on the kneecap by 14 percent.
 An important finding given that the most common site of injury is the knee, and kneecap pain the most frequent complaint.

-Additionally, an increased rate has also been shown to increase the firing of the gluteus medius, which may further reduce braking forces and the stress on the kneecap and lower leg.
+Additionally, an increased cadence has also been shown to increase the firing of the gluteus medius, which may further reduce braking forces and the stress on the kneecap and lower leg.

 One common fear of making changes in running mechanics is the fear that the changes will be hard to incorporate and will reduce efficiency and speed.
 Any change in mechanics, including step rate, can reduce running efficiency as it forces the brain and body to work a little harder.